iTwin/itwinjs-core/core/ecschema-editing/README.md

 ## Description

 The __@bentley/ecschema-editing__ package contains classes for editing and validating ECSchemas.
+This package is a work in progress consider everything in alpha.

 ## Documentation